Introduction to Mortgage Credit Checks

 - Personal Details: This section incorporates data such as your name, residential address, date of birth, and electoral roll details.

-- Payment Track Record: This section discloses data about your payment habits, for instance, whether your monthly repayments have been timely or if there were any instances of delayed or missed payments.
+- Payment Track Record: This section discloses data about your payment habits, for instance, whether your monthly repayments have been timely or if there have been any instances of delayed or missed payments.

 - Financial Connections: Any financial ties with other people, like a joint mortgage or a shared bank account, will also be reflected in this section.